brunoeducsantos/brunoeducsantos/README.md

 # Hello there!

-My name is Bruno and I'm a Autonomous Robotics Engineer at [Dynium](https://dynium.ai/) .
+My name is Bruno and I'm an Autonomous Robotics Engineer at [Dynium](https://dynium.ai/) .

 - 🔭 I’m currently working on **mapping/localization and computer vision applied to mobile robots in agriculture**